Best fresh foods to give Nishikigoi

 Citrus fruits for additional vitamin C

-One of the old favorites, an orange or lemon cut in half and floated on the water will be devoured in no time at all.
+One of the old favourites, an orange or lemon cut in half and floated on the water will be devoured in no time at all.
 Initially, the fish will be unsure of this food, but given time they will eat all but the hard outer skin.

 One thing to remember is to make sure that as soon as possible, you remove the skin from the pond as it will decay in the water.